spack/spack/lib/spack/docs/packaging_guide.rst

 """""""""""""""""""""

-The ``spack test remove`` command removes test suites to declutter the test results directory.
+The ``spack test remove`` command removes test suites to declutter the test stage directory.
 You are prompted to confirm the removal of each test suite **unless** you use the ``--yes-to-all`` option.

 For more information, refer to `spack test remove
 <https://spack.readthedocs.io/en/latest/command_index.html#spack-test-remove>`_.

 .. _file-manipulation: